ello/wtf/_posts/about/2015-09-28-the-ello-story.md

 Ello was created for your inspiration.
 It’s a place to get lost and found in new images, stories, and people you won’t experience anywhere else.

 Social networks fit many needs.
-On Ello, we’re here to provide the best experience possible for the creators that makes up the core of our community.
+On Ello, we’re here to provide the best experience possible for the creators that make up the core of our community.

-Ello is still in Beta, and we are always adding new features and functionality.
+Ello is still in Beta.
+We are always adding new features and improving functionality.
 You can download the [Ello iOS App](http://appstore.com/ello/ello), and an Android App is in the works.

 <br>